 Smith's arguments were at the time directed against the mercantilists, who promoted active government intervention in the economy, particularly in regard to (illconceived) trade policies.
 Since his time, his arguments have been used and reused by proponents of laissez-faire throughout the 19th and 20th centuries.
 Arguments of Smith and his opponents are still very much alive today: The pro-Smithians are those who place their faith in the market, who maintain that the provision of goods and services in society ought to be done, by and large, by private buyers and sellers acting in competition with each other.
-One can see the spirit of Adam Smith in economic policies involving deregulation of industries, tax reduction, and reduction in government growth in the United States; in policies of denationalization in the United Kingdom, France and elsewhere, and in the deliberate restoration of private markets in China.
-The anti-Smithians are also still alive and well; mercantilists are now called industrial policy advocates, and there is an abundance of intellectuals and policy makers, aside from neomercantilists, who believe that: (1) economic planning is superior to laissez-faire; (2) markets are usually monopolized in the absence of government intervention, crippling the invisible hand of competition; (3) even if markets are competitive, the existence of external effects, public goods, information asymmetries and other market failures ensure that laissez-faire results in the common bad rather than the common good; (4) and in any case, laissez-faire produces an intolerable degree of inequality.
+One can see the spirit of Adam Smith in economic policies involving deregulation, tax reduction, denationalizing industries, and reduction in government growth in western countries; and in the deliberate restoration of private markets in China, the former Soviet Union, and other eastern European countries.
+The anti-Smithians are also still alive and well; mercantilists are now called industrial policy advocates, and there are intellectuals and policy makers who believe that: (1) economic planning is superior to laissez-faire; (2) markets are often monopolized in the absence of government intervention, crippling the invisible hand of competition; (3) even if markets are competitive, the existence of external effects, public goods, information asymmetries and other market failures ensure that laissez-faire will not bring about the common good; (4) and in any case, laissez-faire may produce an intolerable degree of inequality.

 The branch of economics called welfare economics is an outgrowth of the fundamental debate that can be traced back to Adam Smith, if not before.
-The theoretical side of welfare economics is organized around three main propositions.
-The first theorem answers this question: In an economy with competitive buyers and sellers, will the outcome be for the common good?
-The second theorem addresses the issue of distributional equity, and answers this question: In an economy where distributional decisions are made by an enlightened sovereign, can the common good be achieved by a slightly modified market mechanism, or must the market be abolished altogether?
-The third theorem focuses on the general issue of defining social welfare, or the common good, whether via the market, via a centralized political process, or via a voting process.
+It is the economic theory of measuring and promoting social welfare.

-It answers this question: Does there exist a reliable way to derive from the interests of individuals, the true interests of society, regarding, for example, alternative distributions of wealth?
+This entry is largely organized around three propositions.
+The first answers this question: In an economy with competitive buyers and sellers, will the outcome be for the common good?
+The second addresses the issue of distributional equity, and answers this question: In an economy where distributional decisions are made by an enlightened sovereign, can the common good be achieved by a slightly modified market mechanism, or must the market be abandoned?
+The third focuses on the general issue of defining social welfare, or the common good, whether via the market, via a centralized political process, or via a voting process.
+It answers this question: Does there exist a reliable way to derive the true interests of society, regarding, for example, alternative distributions of income or wealth, from the preferences of individuals?